jdossgollin/mariandjames/_posts/2018-11-24-location-en.md

 Mark July 24, 2021 on your calendar!

 We are of course paying attention to the global COVID-19 pandemic.
-Although no one can know the future, we hope to be able to safely celebrate with our friends and families.
+We hope to celebrate with our friends and families but will adapt to ensure the safety of all our loved ones.
 We will keep you updated as we learn more.